Let’s cut to the chase and ask the big question:

 8 Delightful DELE Exam Resources to Help You Pass with Flying Colors

-Since most of the resources we listed below have coursework or materials for each level of the exam, they’re all suitable for anyone who’s preparing to take a DELE exam.
-(We’ve made a note if a resource doesn’t prepare students for a particular exam level.)
+Since most of the resources I listed below have coursework or materials for each level of the exam, they’re all suitable for anyone who’s preparing to take one.
+And if one doesn’t, I’ve left a note about it.

 Choosing an in-home method of preparing is a flexible option and certainly less costly than attending structured classes in Spain.
 But whatever your time or budget, there’s a course that’ll work for you!

-“Preperacion DELE” is a series that covers the six exams levels.
+“Preparación DELE” is a series that covers the six exam levels.
 There are two books for each level.

-This book and CD are targeted toward Exam B2, the intermediate level, but its format is consistent with the format for the other books in the series.
+This book and CD are targeted toward Exam B2—the upper-intermediate level—but its format is consistent with that of the other books in the series.